-To advocate such a philosophy, Sartre provides an intriguing analogy concerning a café waiter.
+Sartre provides an intriguing analogy concerning a café waiter to illustrate this.
 The analogy goes as follows: a waiter, clearly dissatisfied with his job, assumes that there is no escape from his current condition.
-He convinces himself that he must be a waiter; perhaps he has no other skills; perhaps he is financially inadequate, or perhaps the job was given to him by an adamant father.
+He convinces himself that he must be a waiter; perhaps he has no other skills; perhaps he is financially inadequate, or perhaps the job was given to him by his adamant father.
 Either way, the waiter deludes himself into thinking no other option for him remains in life; waitering must be his destiny, it must be his ultimate role in an indifferent universe; in other words, he has no escape (Philips, 1981).

 While the complexities of Sartre’s philosophy remain exclusive to his dense literature, acknowledging that individuals are autonomous agents capable of asserting personal meaning may be a liberating and reassuring thought for the dissatisfied waiter inside us all.
 Whether you accept Existentialism as an ideal way of living however, is entirely up to your discretion.